finos/common-domain-model/docs/cdm-overview.md

 terms.
 In particular:

--   Rosetta is a Software Development Kit (SDK or *dev-kit*) for the Rosetta DSL, that provides the cumminity with a free and easy way to contribute code to the CDM.
+-   Rosetta is a Software Development Kit (SDK or *dev-kit*) for the Rune DSL, that provides the cumminity with a free and easy way to contribute code to the CDM.
 Please refer to the [Rosetta Documentation](https://docs.rosetta-technology.io/rosetta/rosetta-products/) for more details.

 ---
 **Note:**
-The CDM Portal and Rosetta have been developed by technology firm [REGnosys](https://regnosys.com).
+Rosetta has been developed by technology firm [REGnosys](https://regnosys.com).
 FINOS encourages the adoption of CDM by software providers but does not endorse any CDM application component.